-We are required to disclose some information regarding recent graduates to the Higher Education Statistics Agency for the purpose of a survey of new graduates.
+We are required to disclose some information regarding recent graduates to the Higher Education Statistics Agency for the purpose of Graduate Outcomes, a survey of new graduates.
 We also share some of your information with our partners within the University of South Wales supplier framework in order to facilitate the distribution of our alumni publications and maintenance of our database.
 We will only share information about you that is relevant and no more than is required for the purpose.
 Our partners are subject to rigorous contractual agreements which ensure that your information is always cared for and protected.

 We will never sell your data to other companies or charities and will only share your data with those providing a service for the University, as set out above.

 If you have any concerns or queries about the use of your personal information, please contact email@example.com.
 Our management of alumni data is assessed regularly and you have the right to access your personal information, to object to the processing of your personal data, to rectify, to erase and to restrict your personal information, if you so wish.

 Any requests or objections should be made in writing to the University’s Data Protection Officer – firstname.lastname@example.org

 More information around data protection, your rights to access the information we hold and to query our use of your data can be found on our University Data Protection pages.